Felipe-Razzini/nike-clone-shopify/README.md

 This project is a clone of a Nike e-commerce store, built using Shopify and Liquid.
 The store features a selection of products, a shopping cart, and checkout functionality, all styled to mimic the look and feel of Nike's official online store.

+To explore the store, please get in touch and I'll share the password.
+The link is `https://just-do-it-clone.myshopify.com/`.

 ## Features

 - Product listings: Browse a curated selection of products inspired by Nike's offerings.